Botswana Salt Pans: Discover the Hidden Secrets of Africa's Largest Salt Flats!

 2. Nxai Pan

 Though smaller and located north of Makgadikgadi, Nxai Pan is equally captivating.
 This area serves as a haven for wildlife and stands as a living testament to history.
-The iconic Baines' Baobabs, seven massive, ancient trees immortalized in 19th-century paintings by Thomas Baines, offer a glimpse into the rich historical tapestry of this region.
+The iconic Baines' Baobabs, seven massive, ancient trees immortalized in 19th-century paintings by Thomas Baines, provide a glimpse into the rich historical tapestry of this region.

 Ecological and Cultural Significance